Skeet shooters miss out on finals spot in Lonato World Cup - www.lokmattimes.com

 Another Olympian, Anant Jeet Singh Naruka (24, 24, 24, 23, 24), made up lost ground in men's skeet, firing a 24 in his final effort to finish with 119 and a 67th spot finish.

-The Trap events begin next, with Friday (July 11) being the first day of qualifying.
+The Trap events begin next on Friday (July 11, 2025), being the first day of qualifying.

-Earlier on Monday, Bhavtegh Singh Gill fired two perfect rounds of 25 each to bring himself into finals contention alongside senior pro Mairaj Ahmad Khan, both finishing with identical scores of 98, after four qualifying rounds of the men’s skeet competition.

-Ganemat Sekhon, in the women’s skeet, also remained in strong contention with rounds of 24 each, giving her a tally of 96 and eighth spot provisionally.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app